 Getting a Hazmat Endorsement

-Only US Citizens and lawful permanent residents of the United States are eligible to apply for a CDL with a hazmat endorsement.
+Only US Citizens and lawful permanent residents of the United States are eligible to apply for a commercial driver's license (CDL) with a hazmat endorsement.
 The SCDMV does not conduct Transportation Security Administration (TSA) Threat Assessments and fingerprinting for people applying for a hazmat endorsement.
-You cannot have a commercial learner's permit (CLP) and have a hazmat endorsement.
-If you're requesting a hazmat endorsement (X or H), you must submit fingerprints and a background check, plus earn TSA security clearance before you may be issued a commercial driver's license (CDL) with a hazmat endorsement.
+You cannot have a commercial learner's permit (CLP) with a hazmat endorsement.

-The SCDMV cannot issue, renew, or upgrade a CDL with a hazmat endorsement until you do all of the following:
+The SCDMV cannot issue, renew, or upgrade a CDL with a hazmat endorsement (X or H) until you do all the following:

 - Complete your application

 - Get fingerprinted

 - Pass a background check and earn TSA security clearance